Click the boxes around "The Beecroft Series"

 Five 3-4 page detailed synopses

-$3-8 million budgets, approx. (see Budget Notes, below)
+$3-8 million budgets, approx. (see Financials, under Production Notes, below)

 These screenplays represent a series of (so far) five campfire-creepy coming-of-age stories in which my pre-adolescent heroes deal with baddies both of the human kind (bullies, dealers and bigots) and paranormal kind (magic, myth and monsters): As if poverty in a tough neighborhood isn’t bad enough!